STATEMENT OF CORPORATE GOVERNANCE PRACTICES

 ORIENTATION AND CONTINUING EDUCATION

 The Company does not provide formal continuing education to its directors.
-The Board regularly receives advice from its solicitors, auditors and other advisers regarding current developments and best practices as to corporate and and securities law matters.
+The Board regularly receives advice from its solicitors, auditors and other advisers regarding current developments and best practices as to corporate securities law matters.
 In addition, historically, those individuals recruited to the Board are professionals and business people who have extensive experience in the mineral resources exploration industry, or with other public companies, and are therefore able to draw on that experience to make valuable contributions to the management of the Company.

 ETHICAL BUSINESS CONDUCT